Night on Bald Mountain: Composition history

 The work's "third version", the Dream Vision of the Peasant Lad (Сонное видение паробка, Sonnoye videniye parobka), was composed eight years later when Mussorgsky revived and revised the second version to function as a "dream intermezzo" in his opera The Fair at Sorochyntsi (1874–80), a work which was still incomplete at the time of his death in 1881.
 Mussorgsky's piano-vocal score is dated 10 May 1880.

 Mussorgsky originally chose the end of act 1 of the opera as the location for his choral intermezzo.
 It is now generally performed in the Shebalin version (1930) of the opera, where it is relocated to act 3, just after a partial reprise of the peasant lad's dumka.
 The theme of the dumka also serves as one of the main themes of the new quiet ending.

 Performance history

 The Dream Vision of the Peasant Lad was first performed as part of Vissarion Shebalin's performing edition of The Fair at Sorochyntsi, which premiered in 1931 in Leningrad at the Maly Theater, conducted by Samuil Samosud.
 Shebalin's orchestration was published by Muzgiz (IMSLP) in 1934.

 Program

 Setting

-The Fair at Sorochyntsi is set in and around the Ukrainian village of Velyki Sorochyntsi, some 500 kilometers east of Kyiv and the famous "Bald Mountain" (Lysa Hora), in the year 1800.
+The Fair at Sorochyntsi is set in and around the Ukrainian village of Velyki Sorochyntsi, some 500 kilometers east of Kiev and the famous "Bald Mountain" (Lysa Hora), in the year 1800.